 Once you're ready to move your fulfillment code to another system, use the download get_app button on the inline editor.

-Network calls originating from Cloud Functions code to destinations outside of Google's network require billing to be enabled for the Cloud Functions project.
-See the pricing details.
+Network calls originating from Cloud Functions code to destinations outside of Google's network are charged by the Cloud Functions service.

 The following limitations apply:

 - If you modify your code with the Cloud Functions console, you can no longer use the inline editor to modify your code.
 Your function will continue to provide fulfillment for your agent, but future edits must be made in the Cloud Functions console.